n8willis/opentype-shaping-documents/opentype-shaping-indic-general.md

 shaping model.
 However, if a font is encountered that supports only an older script tag, the shaping engine should deal with it gracefully.

-The `<sinh>` and `<khmr>` tags, unlike the other Indic script tags, were not deprecated in 2005 and are still used for Sinhala and Khmer text.
+The `<sinh>` tag, unlike the other Indic script tags, was not deprecated in 2005 and is still used for Sinhala text.

 > Note: There are several other scripts derived from the Bhrami script
 > that are often treated separately and not bundled into the "Indic"